byterubpay/byterub-site/_posts/2018-10-13-logs-for-the-Community-meeting-held-on-2018-10-13.md

 **\<rehrar>** we need more community involvement
 **\<rehrar>** this is my purpose behind starting the ByteRub Games
 **\<rehrar>** did you guys take a look at that?
 **\<ErCiccione>** it's not about being their job or not, they manage the funds donated by the community.
-And there are some xmr laying there from the tracking challenge at the moment that could help the remaining FFS to get funded, at least for this round
+And there are some btr laying there from the tracking challenge at the moment that could help the remaining FFS to get funded, at least for this round
 **\<selsta>** I think the ByteRub games is a great idea, but the current problem with the FFS is the price.
 People how are involved with the project for a longer time are starting to get drained out while newer people don’t have enough to donate a lot.
 **\<selsta>** an updated FFS interface would be great too but you are working on that
 **\<ErCiccione>** rehrar: i think that's a cool idea, but it was sad to see that the community basically didn't care at all.
 And in any case, it doesn't fix the main problem with FFS: people don't like to spend money.
 But i have no solution for that